 Food and Restaurants

-It’s best to pack your own food when driving from Jasper to Banff.
-Pick up groceries in either Banff or in Jasper and enjoy those while on the road.
-If you miss food in Banff, your last stop for snacks for a while is in the Lake Louise village.
+It’s best to pack your food for the drive from Jasper to Banff.
+Pick up groceries and snacks in Banff or Jasper and enjoy them while on the road.
+If you miss food in Banff, your last stop for snacks for a while is Lake Louise Village.

 There is not much in terms of food or restaurants once you get on the Icefields Parkway.
 If you have missed food in Jasper, Banff, or Lake Louise, you can stop at the Saskatchewan River Crossing, where there is a mediocre buffet-style restaurant and overpriced snacks, or at the Columbia Icefields Center by Athabasca Glacier, which offers amazing views but forgettable expensive food.